With just a few minutes of kitchen time and five simple ingredients, you can put these no-bake cranberry cheesecake balls together.

 Which Other Berries Can I Use?

-The best part about these no-bake cranberry cheesecake balls is the fact that you don’t necessarily need to stick to what the recipe calls for.
+The best part about these no-bake cranberry cheesecake balls is that you don’t necessarily need to stick to what the recipe calls for.
 If you feel like it, you could use any other kind of berries that you prefer.

 How Can I Store the Them?